surfacesyntacticud/website/content/guidelines/u/relations/comp_obj.md

 ## Direct complements of an adposition

 {{< conll >}}
-#text = On a décidé d'aller au CROUS de Censier, parce que c'est chouette.
+#text_fr = On a décidé d'aller au CROUS de Censier, parce que c'est chouette.
 #text_en = We decided to go to the Censier CROUS because it's cool.
 1	on	we	PRON	_	_	2	subj	_	Gloss=we
 2	a	have	AUX	_	_	0	root	_	Gloss=have